This is my notes about my development experience based on HyperLedger Fabric v1.0 during the last 3 months: May 2017 to Aug 2017.

-A HLF network can has multiple orderers.
+A HLF network can have multiple orderers.

-A HLF network can has multiple peers.
+A HLF network can have multiple peers.

 A peer belongs to a specific organization.
 One Organization can has one or more peers.

 A channel is a combination of multiple peers from different organizations across which the business logic(chaincode, aka smart contract) is running.
 The organzations of a channel share blockchain data.
-If you do so, the channel is built for the involved organizations and they share information of this channel.
+If you do so, the channel is built for the involved organizations and they share information over this channel.
 Note that a peer is unnecessarily binded to only one channel.
 Instead, it can binded to multiple channels, which means a peer can store data of multiple blockchains, each for a channel.
 So one channel can have (and should have) multiple peers, and one peer can belong to multiple channels.

 Use the “cryptogen” command to generate the cryptographic artifacts based on the given “crypto-config.yaml” file.

 Use the “configtxgen” command to generate the basic files to start a HLF network like “genesis.block/channel.tx/Org1MSPanchors.tx/Org2MSPanchors.tx”(depends on the organizations you created).